Premarital Property in Divorce

 The New Jersey courts addressed this issue in the case of Weiss v.
 Weiss in 1988.
 There, the court found that a home purchased during a 6-month engagement period (before the marriage) with a husband's money, and titled in the husband’s sole name, was a marital asset.
 The facts of the Weiss case show that the future wife was actively involved in the purchase and improvements made to the home, which was used to show that the home was purchased with the intention of it being the marital residence.

 The particulars of the equitable distribution NJ rule can be tricky given that there are always exceptions to the rules.
 Using an experienced matrimonial attorney to handle your divorce case can help you keep those assets that are rightfully your own property.
-Contact the Law Offices of Peter Van Aulen today for a consultation.Source
+Contact the Law Offices of Peter Van Aulen today for a free initial consultation.Source

 N.J.S.A.
 2A:34-23(h) - Equitable Distribution